 Every year, from June to August, those in the know flock to Steinhatchee on the Florida Gulf Coast to go free dive in the shallows for wild sea scallops.

-This region is known as the scallop capitol of the US, making it a unique US bucket list attraction.
+This region is known as the scallop capital of the US, making it a unique US bucket list attraction.
 The girls dubbed it “the most fun ever!”

 There are limits on how many each person can catch, and we didn’t even come close to that, making sure we only grabbed as much as we could eat.

-He took us to a sand bar on the way home – again waist deep, where we could swim and hunt though the sand for sand dollars.
+He took us to a sand bar on the way home – again waist deep, where we could swim and hunt through the sand for sand dollars.

 Thankfully, he was able to find a couple and we got a closer look at these beautifully designed animals.